What is Business Bankruptcy?

-But, there is one condition in which business debts can affect the personal credit scores of registered business entities.
+But, there is one condition in which business debts can affect registered business entities’ personal credit scores.

 You may have noticed that certain financial institutions require personal guarantees for business loans.
-This makes the business owner personally responsible for the debt, even if the business is an LLC or corporation.
-So, if you file for bankruptcy after taking out a business loan with a personal guarantee, the creditor can in fact seize your personal assets.
+This makes the business owner personally responsible for the debt, even if it is an LLC or corporation.
+So, if you file for bankruptcy after taking out a business loan with a personal guarantee, the creditor can seize your personal assets.
 The unpaid debt will also show up on your personal credit report.
 This could make it extremely difficult to obtain financing in the future.

 Can You Access Financing After Filing for Business Bankruptcy?

-Traditional institutions like banks are not very forgiving of previous bankruptcies, even if you’ve launched a completely new business.
+Traditional institutions like banks do not forgive previous bankruptcies, even if you’ve launched a completely new business.
 They usually won’t approve financing until at least three to five years have passed since you repaid the debts.

 In summary, you should contact institutions about their bankruptcy policy before applying for financing.

-So, while bankruptcy is certainly a major obstacle to obtaining financing, this obstacle will gradually shrink as you continue to look for options and stay disciplined with your credit.
+So, while bankruptcy is undoubtedly a significant obstacle to obtaining financing, this obstacle will gradually shrink as you continue to look for options and stay disciplined with your credit.